danse-inelastic/pyre/docs/makeMm.rst

 * discussion about config

+.. _scons:

 Scons
 -----

 There is some desire to introduce a more pythonic build system into pyre by using scons instead of Make.mm.
-This has already been done for gnu autoconf, for example, in other pyre projects.
+Inserting more than one build system (alongside Make.mm) has has already been done for gnu autoconf, for example, in other pyre projects.
+Advantages would be: (1) removal of the need to edit Make.mm every time a new file is added in the :ref:`directory structure <pyre-directory-structure>` (2) less of a learning curve for new pyre developers since scons is more widely known,...